New England Cable News: Overview

 Comcast systems carry NECN as part of its limited basic tier, usually on a low and prime channel position (channel 6 in most Metro Boston communities).
 It is also seen on Verizon FiOS on channel 13 as part of local Digital, and on RCN on channel 318 as part of its Signature package.
 Most other cable TV systems in New England carry NECN, with the exception of Cox.
 The service is not available on satellite.

 On January 18, 2010, NECN began broadcasting in high definition.
 Most Boston-area Comcast subscribers can watch NECN-HD on Channel 840.
 Verizon carries NECN-HD on channel 513, also as part of local digital, while RCN subscribers can watch NECN-HD on channel 618.

 In July 2013, as part of a corporate reorganization resulting from Comcast's purchase of NBC Universal, NECN was moved into the NBC Owned Television Stations division—aligning it with NBC and Telemundo's owned-and-operated stations, although Boston's NBC affiliate WHDH was not owned by the network.
-On January 1, 2017, low-power station WBTS-LD became Boston's new NBC O&O, replacing WHDH as its affiliate; it shares studios and resources with NECN.
+On January 1, 2017, low-power station WBTS-LD became Boston's new NBC O&O, replacing WHDH as its affiliate; NBC Boston shares studios and resources with NECN.
 WNEU, the Telemundo O&O for Boston, has also shared resources with NECN since launching a news operation in 2015.
 Under NBCUniversal management, NECN also began sharing resources with the other NBC affiliates in New England: WVIT in New Britain, Connecticut (an O&O), WWLP in Springfield, Massachusetts, WJAR in Providence, Rhode Island, and WCSH in Portland, Maine (and its Bangor semi-satellite, WLBZ), along with maintaining its existing relationship with WPTZ.

 In December 2013, Time Warner Cable announced that NECN would be dropped from its lineups in Maine, New Hampshire, and Massachusetts by the end of the year.
 The future of the Portland, Maine bureau was called into question.
 The decision was widely criticized by Time Warner Cable customers, who solicited the intervention of public officials on their behalf.
 TWC subsequently decided to continue carrying NECN.

 In 2016, NECN became one of the first regional cable networks to be available on the now defunct PlayStation Vue (and the first to be on an over-the-top Internet television service).
-Due to how PlayStation Vue defined each reason it served, it also extended the network's reach into the New York Tri-State area.
-It would later be added to more streaming television services such as FuboTV, YouTube TV, Hulu with Live TV, and Sling TV.
+Due to how PlayStation Vue defined each region it served, it also extended the network's reach into the New York Tri-State area.
+It was later added to more streaming television services such as FuboTV, YouTube TV, Hulu with Live TV, and Sling TV.

 In December 2016, Charter Spectrum dropped NECN from its basic tier, although it remains available on its digital tiers.

-In late December 2022, as part of cost-cutting measures, NBCUniversal announced the closure of the NECN Vermont bureau at the end of the year..
+In late December 2022, as part of cost-cutting measures, NBCUniversal announced the closure of the NECN Vermont bureau at the end of the year.

+Since 2023, NECN has aired select games involving the WNBA's Connecticut Sun.
+Most Sun games air on sister station NBC Sports Boston.